 Each year all the residents, with the exception of the Chief Resident, present a research project.
-This formal event is organized by the coordinator and a distinguished judge is invited by Dr. James Recabaren who facilitates the projects.
-Dr. Katz helps match attendants with residents to insure a prosperous outcome.
+This formal event is judged by a distinguished guest physician invited by Dr. James Recabaren.
+Dr. Katz helps match attending physicians with residents to insure a prosperous outcome.
 Each year the event attracts many attendees and results in 3-5 publications per year.
 Since 2000 we have had 33 publications in various journals such as American Journal of Surgery, The American Surgeon, Archives of Surgery, Annals of Vascular Surgery, Journal of Vascular Surgery, and The Surgical Clinics of North America.
-Numerous papers have been presented at local and national conferences and we continue to strive for continued excellence with the help of our dedicated teaching faculty, residents, program director, program coordinator, and hospital administration.
+Numerous papers have been presented at local and national conferences and we continue to strive for continued excellence with the help of our dedicated teaching faculty.

 Surgery Skills Lab

 All of the core general surgical experience is provided at Huntington Hospital, which is the parent institution.
-Los Angeles County + University of Southern California Medical Center and University Hospital are Huntington’s major teaching affiliates, along with Children’s Hospital Los Angeles.
+Our affiliate institutes are Keck Hospital of USC and Children’s Hospital.

 Rotation Sites for Categorical Residents